-The Site was initially granted project approval (05_0037) on 4 July 2006 for the construction and operation of a resource recovery and recycling facility.
+The Site was initially granted project approval (05\0037) on 4 July 2006 for the construction and operation of a resource recovery and recycling facility.

-Project Approval MP05_0037 was modified on five occasions between 2006 and 2021.
+Project Approval MP05\0037 was modified on five occasions between 2006 and 2022.
 This included the following modifications:

-- Modification 1 (MOD 1): Construction of additional plant to improve the quality of the final waste oil product, determined 16 May 2007. - Modification 2 (MOD 2): Modification of monitoring requirements to ensure consistency with the EPL, determined 18 October 2011. - Modification 4 (MOD 4): replacement of the stack at monitoring point 19, determined 10 December 2014. - Modification 5 (MOD 5): Construction and operation of new equipment (oil polishing system, multi-fuel burner, six additional oil storage tanks with total combined storage of 2.4 ML and safety and fire-fighting systems) and increase the height of the Multi-Fuel Burner Stack, to enable the facility to produce both Class I and Class II product oils, determined 9 September 2016. - Modification (MOD 6): Construction and operation of a Mobile Oil Polishing Plant (MOPP) for a trial period of 30 months.
+- Modification 1 (MOD 1): Construction of additional plant to improve the quality of the final waste oil product, determined 16 May 2007. - Modification 2 (MOD 2): Modification of monitoring requirements to ensure consistency with the EPL, determined 18 October 2011. - Modification 4 (MOD 4): replacement of the stack at monitoring point 19, determined 10 December 2014 - Modification 5 (MOD 5): Construction and operation of new equipment (oil polishing system, multi-fuel burner, six additional oil storage tanks with total combined storage of 2.4 ML and safety and fire-fighting systems) and increase the height of the Multi-Fuel Burner Stack, to enable the facility to produce both Class I and Class II product oils, determined 9 September 2016. - Modification (MOD 6): Construction and operation of a Mobile Oil Polishing Plant (MOPP) for a trial period of 30 months, determined 20 August 2021.

-Please note, Modification 22 for the relocation of oil storage tanks was withdrawn.
-Works associated with MOD 5 have not commenced, while MOD 6 is still within the 30 month trial period.
+Please note, Modification 2 for the relocation of oil storage tanks was withdrawn.
+Works associated with MOD 5 have not physically commenced, while MOD 6 is still within the 30 month trial period.

 On the 1 April 2021, Cleanaway Refiners lodged a formal request to the Department to transition the existing approval to State Significant Development (SSD).
-The transition to SSD was completed with the same reference number (05_0037) on 16 April 2021.
+The transition to SSD was completed with the same reference number (05 0037) on 16 April 2021.